SharedSignals June 2024

 jwks_uri

 • OPTIONAL.
 URL of the Transmitter's JSON Web Key Set [RFC7517] document.
 This contains the signing key(s) the Receiver uses to validate signatures from the Transmitter.
 This value MUST be specified if the Transmitter intends to generate signed JWTs.
+If present, this URL MUST use HTTP over TLS [RFC9110].

 delivery_methods_supported